AronKa-SAG/apiGatewayExamples/README.md

 ## Usage

 ### Setup
-To run API Gateway run the following on your terminal:
+To run API Gateway execute the following on your terminal:
 ><code>docker run -d -p 5555:5555 -p 9072:9072 --hostname apigw-host --name apigw store/softwareag/apigateway-trial:*{versionnumber}*</code>

 The repo can be used by running the [docker-compose file](docker-compose.yml) via commandline: